 Think like a recruiter

-Now when you have discovered what value you can add, what makes you unique you need to know how to communicate all this in a way that would resonate with a recruiter – i.e. you need to tell them that you are the exact person they are looking to hire.
+Now that you have discovered what value you can add, and what makes you unique you need to know how to communicate all this in a way that would resonate with a recruiter – i.e. you need to tell them that you are the exact person they are looking to hire.

 A very common mistake I see when people look for a job – they don’t read job descriptions!
-You might be disagreeing with me, but answer me, do you know what key competencies, qualifications or training, personal attributes and must have experience is required for the job you want to apply for?
-Even more importantly, do you have examples to illustrate them?
-Have you highlighted this on your resume or cover letter?
+You might be disagreeing with me, but answer me, do you know what key competencies, qualifications or training, personal attributes and must-have experience are required for the job you want to apply for?

 Before you make any applications, you need to carefully consider what the ideal candidate the company wants is and how you can explain that you are exactly that person while telling your personal branding story.

 The easiest way to construct the profile of the ideal candidate is to analyse the job advertisement, job description and person specification forms.
 But you should also try to talk to people who know the target job(s) or organisations and get feedback from recruitment agencies on the current market for this type of job.
-Don’t forget to view the employer's website, their marketing material, read about their core values and find out what is happening in the employer's market or the sector generally.

 Become a JOB HUNTING CHAMPION and join Evelina in a live online group coaching programme that will supercharge your job search.
 It's perfect for individuals who are in their 20s and 30s and want to save time and find a job FAST.